DeepMakeStudio/DeepMake/readme.md

     * Mac: Run `conda env create -f plugin/{folder}/environment_mac.yml` for each package in the plugin folder.
 (I.E. `conda env create -f plugin/Diffusers/environment_mac.yml`)

 Congratulations!
 You've installed DeepMake.
 You can add new processing plugins as they become available.

+#### Run the Backend
+When you install manually, you must manually start the backend for the host plugins to be able to work.

+* Open an Anaconda Prompt in your DeepMake folder.
+* run `conda activate deepmake`
+* Run `python startup.py`
+You can then run the plugin in your host software.

 # Usage